- Co-op Membership

 Promoting energy efficiency may seem counter-intuitive for a home heating fuel dealer.
 After all, the more energy efficient our customers’ homes are, the less fuel we sell.

 But the Energy Co-op of Vermont is a bit different.
 Our mission is to help our members save money on heating and cooling their homes while reducing their dependence on fossil fuels.
 We encourage our members to begin this process with a home energy audit.
-Since we began offering energy audits two years ago, more than 35% of those who completed an audit have made at least one of the improvements that were recommended in the Co-op’s audit report.

 What’s an energy audit?